Keyboard shortcuts

 Scene management

-A “scene” in jackdaw is one .jsn file.
-A “project” is a folder with a .jsn/project.jsn config file (legacy projects keep it at the root), an assets/ directory, and a Cargo.toml if you scaffolded with the static template.
+A “scene” in jackdaw is one .bsn file.
+A “project” is a normal Bevy crate: a folder with a Cargo.toml, a jackdaw.toml, an assets/ directory, and a .jackdaw/project.json editor-settings file (legacy .jsn/project.jsn migrates on open).
 Scenes live under assets/.

 Save and load